 To further her skills Dani successfully completed the Thrive Action Plan Mentor course and went on to train as a Thrive Trainer.

-Dani was delighted to accept the role of Thrive Regional Co-ordinator in September 2015 and now undertakes the role of Relationship Manager.
+Dani was delighted to join the team in September 2015 and now undertakes the role of Relationship Manager.
 She continues to share her experience and knowledge with other professionals to develop their Thrive practice and support children.

 Diane first heard about Thrive in 2012 at an awareness session and felt immediately that all of her experiences had led her to this point, she completed her Thrive Primary Practitioner training in June 2012 and had a key role in embedding and developing Thrive in the school.
 She is passionate about Thrive and has seen some amazing developmental journeys using the Thrive Approach with children and families.